 Permanent Grassland – Is defined as land which has not been included in a crop rotation for five years or more.
 Reseeding consecutive grass leys does not break the five years cycle and the cropped area will revert to Permanent Grassland after five years – unless a different arable crop is grown during this period.
-DEFRA is keen to maintain the level of permanent grassland which was established in 2015 and if the level falls by more than 5%, farmers who have recently converted permanent grassland may be asked to reinstate it.
+DEFRA is keen to maintain the level of permanent grassland which was established in 2015 and if the level falls by more than 5%, farmers who have recently converted permanent grassland may be asked to reinstate a proportion of it.

 Crop Diversification – Is required on all land which qualifies as arable unless an exemption applies.
-For the purposes of BPS arable land includes land cultivated for crop production, land available for crop production but lying fallow and land under greenhouses or other cover as well as temporary grassland.
+For the purposes of BPS, arable land includes land cultivated for crop production, land available for crop production but lying fallow and land under greenhouses or other cover as well as temporary grassland.
 Crop diversification has become commonly known as the “three crop rule”, however many claimants will be affected by the “two crop rule”.
 The table below sets out who will be required to comply with crop diversification and to what extent.

 30 ha +